Sequential Attention for Feature Selection: Additional experiments

+In the setting of feature selection, marginal gains are often considered for measuring the importance of candidate features $i$ given a set $S$ of features that have already be selected by using the set function~$\ell$, which corresponds to the model loss when trained on a subset of features.
+It is known that greedily selecting features based on their marginal gains performs well in both theory~\citep{DK2011, EKDN2018} and practice \citep{DJGEC2022}.
+These scores, however, can be extremely expensive to compute since they require training a model for every feature considered.

-In Figure \ref{fig:marginal-gains}, we present our experimental results which show the correlations between true marginal gains and our computed sequential attention weights.
-In this experiment, we first compute the top $k$ features selected by Sequential Attention for $k\in\{0,9,49\}$.
-We then compute the marginal gains as well as the attention weights according to Sequential Attention conditioned on these features, and compare the two sets of scores.
-The marginal gains are computed by explicitly training a model for each candidate feature to be added to the preselected $k$ features.
-In the first and second rows of Figure \ref{fig:marginal-gains}, we see that the top 50 pixels according to the marginal gains and attention weights are visually similar, avoiding previously selected regions and finding new areas which are now important.
-In the third row, we quantify the similarity via the Spearman correlation between the feature rankings.
-Although the correlations degrade as we select more features, this is expected, as one expects marginal gains to become similar among remaining features, after removing the most important features.
+In this experiment, we first compute the top $k$ features selected by Sequential Attention for $k\in\{0,9,49\}$ on the MNIST dataset.
+Then we compute (1) the true marginal gains and (2) the attention weights according to Sequential Attention, conditioned on these features being in the model.
+The Sequential Attention weights are computed by only applying the attention softmax mask over the $d-k$ unselected features, while the marginal gains are computed by explicitly training a model for each candidate feature to be added to the preselected $k$ features.
+Because our Sequential Attention algorithm is motivated by an efficient implementation of the greedy selection algorithm that uses marginal gains (see Section~\ref{sec:seq-att}), one might expect that these two sets of scores are correlated in some sense.
+We show this by plotting the top scores according to the two sets of scores and by computing the Spearman correlation coefficient between the marginal gains and attention logits.

+In the first and second rows of Figure~\ref{fig:marginal-gains}, we see that the top 50 pixels according to the marginal gains and attention weights are visually similar, avoiding previously selected regions and finding new areas which are now important.
+In the third row, we quantify their similarity via the Spearman correlation between these feature rankings.
+While the correlations degrade as we select more features (which is to be expected), the marginal gains become similar among the remaining features after removing the most important features.